Health Informatics with Data Science MSc

 Learning and teaching

 Our course is taught through a variety of lectures, practical classes, tutorials, seminars and supervised research projects.
-We use IT extensively, meaning that materials will be available to support your studies at your own pace and in your own time.
+We supplement face-to-face classes with extensive use of our virtual learning environment, meaning that materials will be available to support your studies at your own pace and in your own time.

 In addition to group learning, you’ll also be able to use University facilities for independent study.
-These include computing facilities and the Health Sciences library, with its extensive collection of online journals.
+These include computing facilities and four campus libraries as well as access to an extensive collection of online journals.

 Assessment